• Home

 Soon after, I was at another stand-up show at a well-known club on Broadway.
 This stand-up ALSO lost the audience.
 Something he said just wasn’t palatable to this group of people.
 But – he DID NOT KEEP GOING.
 He stopped and acknowledged that he lost them.
 He took responsibility in a light-hearted way.
 The audience felt noticed, heard, and respected.
 And soon they were back on his side.
 Only then did he continue with his routine.

-Okay, but seriously, whatever you're wanting to do, you got this!
+Okay, but seriously, whatever you're wanting to do, go for it!

 If you’re a shy introvert, like me, but want to have your own business – which means you have to sell – it can sometimes be uncomfortable.
 Those with extraordinary skill in the art of reading people and connecting with them start finding that selling is not so scary.
 Here’s what I learned and use on a daily basis: